sbalu25/hotspot-analysis/README.md

 4. Run your code in IDE
 5. **You must revert Step 3 and 4 above and recompile your code before use spark-submit!!!**

-### How to submit your code to Spark
-If you are using the Scala template

-1. Go to project root folder
-2. Run ```sbt clean assembly```.
-You may need to install sbt in order to run this command.
-3. Find the packaged jar in "./target/scala-2.11/CSE512-Project-Hotspot-Analysis-Template-assembly-0.1.0.jar"
-4. Submit the jar to Spark using Spark command "./bin/spark-submit".
-A pseudo code example: ```./bin/spark-submit ~/GitHub/CSE512-Project-Hotspot-Analysis-Template/target/scala-2.11/CSE512-Project-Hotspot-Analysis-Template-assembly-0.1.0.jar test/output hotzoneanalysis src/resources/point-hotzone.csv src/resources/zone-hotzone.csv hotcellanalysis src/resources/yellow_tripdata_2009-01_point.csv```